swttt/com.swttt.homeydash/README.md

 HomeyDash is a front-end for Homey, intended to use on (wallmounted) tablets, but will work on other devices as well.

 **This is a BETA release, that means you can expect bugs or missing functions!**
-**Upgrading from 0.0.4 to 0.0.5 breaks the config, you will have to remove the app and it's settings.
-Then install again.**

 The idea of this dashboard is to integrate more then just devices connected to Homey.
 Later in the development progress i will add some plugins that can be enabled or disabled in the settings.
 These plugins for example can be pages with some Plex information, a nice RSS-feed or a sabnzbd dashboard to manage your downloads.
 You can expand the dashboard with widgets as well, currently the only active and working widget is to control ON/OFF devices.
 Other widgets to control Homey devices will be added soon, and in the future even other type of widgets are possible. (for example a nice weather widget or for our dutchies "NOS in 60 seconden").

 ## How to get started

+After installing the app, go to settings->homeydash .
+Here you can find the links to the dashboard and the settings.
+Homeydash will ask to login everytime your sessions expired (on iOS this is everytime you open homeydash as a webapp).
+To overcome this you can add your bearer token in the settings and store it to your localstorage.
+(NOTE: Read the warnings so you understand the risk involved with storing the bearer token in the localstorage)

-After you have installed the app, open a new tab in your browser and go to http://my.athom.com .
+To get your bearer token, open a new tab in your browser and go to http://my.athom.com .
 There you will have to login and wait until you see the big Homey.
 Do a right mouseclick on the Homey and chose to copy the link.
 Now paste the link somewhere readable (like notepad), now you can see your bearer token.
 Now go back to your Homey then to Settings and chose HomeyDash in the sidebar.
 Now copy the previous found bearer token into the right field and click 'save'.
 NOTE: Do you copy the part AFTER 'bearer_token='

 Click on the links in the settings screen to go to homeydash or to the homeydash settings.